 All deliverables are subject to LIPA review and approval, which shall not be unreasonably withheld.
 Reports shall be in a LIPA-approved format and shall be reviewed in a meeting between LIPA, PSEG LI and DPS.

-- i) directed or requested by LIPA or - ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.
+ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.

 T&D-27: Storm Hardening Work Plan - Overhead Hardening